-Facebook also pulls down 15 pages linked to IT firm behind NaMo app
+Facebook also pulls down 15 pages linked to IT firm behind NaMo app: Reports

 New Delhi, Apr 2: Amid an uproar over the Facebook pulling down 687 pages and accounts linked to the Congress, what has now to fore is that 15 pages linked to an IT firm which is reportedly associated with Prime Minister Narendra Modi's NaMo app have also been removed.